 Now You're Ready to Start Painting!

-Now you’re ready to get painting, so be sure to continue onto the final article in the series to see the process of creating an oil painting from start to finish.
+Now you’re ready to get painting, read more about Beginner's Guide to Oil Painting to see the process of creating an oil painting from start to finish.

 © 2012 carolynkaye